 The first reason why Valkey Cluster can lose writes is because it uses asynchronous replication.
 This means that during writes the following happens:

-• Your client writes to the master B.
+- Your client writes to the primary B.

-• The master B replies OK to your client.
+- The primary B replies OK to your client.

-• The master B propagates the write to its replicas B1, B2 and B3.
+- The primary B propagates the write to its replicas B1, B2 and B3.

 This is very similar to what happens with most databases that are configured to flush data to disk every second, so it is a scenario you are already able to reason about because of past experiences with traditional database systems not involving distributed systems.
 Similarly you can improve consistency by forcing the database to flush data to disk before replying to the client, but this usually results in prohibitively low performance.
 That would be the equivalent of synchronous replication in the case of Valkey Cluster.